How to Apply

 - A letter of Career Plan/Statement of Goals (800-1000 typed words)

-- Two passport size photographs (taken in past 3-6 months)
+- Two professional headshot photos (taken in past 3-6 months)

 - Applicant must successfully complete an interview

 Most communication with applicants is done via email when possible, so please be alert for emails regarding your application.
-Notification generally occurs within a few weeks after you have submitted your materials.
+Notification generally occurs within a few weeks after you have submitted your application.

 Invitation to Interview: Nontraditional Doctor of Pharmacy Online applicants will complete an online video conference.